maike-hilda/MaikesUsefulJavaScript/InterviewQuestions/1notes.md

 Protects variables from the global scope.

-The power of a closure is that it remembers the enironment it was created in i.e. variables that would otherwise be long lost from the outer function; they can also manipulate the variables in the outer function
+The power of a closure is that it remembers the enironment it was created in i.e. variables that would otherwise be long lost from the outer function; they can also manipulate the variables in the outer function; have access to its own scope, containing function's scope, global scope

 emulate private classes since we only have access to the inner function by calling the outer

 ## Currying
-see tripeAdd.js
+see tripleAdd.js

-## this keyword
+## *this* keyword
 refers to whatever object it is directly inside of

 e.g. in the browser, 'this' refers to the global window object